-- per minute (gpm). - 2.1.3.3 The heap leach pad must be closed before the TSF. - 2.1.3.4 Surface, groundwater, heap process water, and any other water originating from the heap leach pad must meet the following requirements. - 2.1.3.4.1 All water shall be discharged to the TSF or Main Pit according to sections 2.7.1 and 2.7.2. - 2.1.3.4.2 Maintain a hydraulic head of no more than seven feet on the secondary liner in the LCRS sump. - 2.1.3.4.3 The LCRS flow rate through the primary liner into the secondary liner shall not exceed the design flow rate of 525 gpm or exhibit a statistically significant, according to 18 AAC 60.830(h), increase in the flow rate.
-If these conditions are exceeded, report according to section 2.4.2. - 2.1.3.4.4 If WAD cyanide concentration above 10 mg/L is detected in the heap's PCMS sumps, then all sump water must remain contained within heap leach system, the Department must be notified within one working day of discovery according to section 2.5.3.1, and the frequency and location of monitoring in the underdrain system must be expanded as approved by the Department.
-Limits as they apply to the underdrain monitoring system are specified in section 2.1.3.4.5. - 2.1.3.4.5 If WAD cyanide concentration above 0.2 mg/L is detected in the underdrain system, the permittee must notify the Department within one working day of discovery.
-The permittee must then demonstrate to the Department's satisfaction that all water identified in section 2.1.3 is directed to the TSF. - 2.1.3.4.6 Except as provided in section 2.1.3.4.5 and until closure of the TSF, any water identified in section 2.1.3 and discharged to the TSF must satisfy the conditions of sections 2.1.2.2 and 2.1.2.3.
-If either of those conditions is exceeded, report according to section 2.5.3.1. - 2.1.3.4.7 At closure of the TSF, all water draining from heap leach pad into the TSF must comply with the WQS. - 2.1.3.4.8 Ponding or pooling of process solution water on the heap leach pad is prohibited.
-If ponding or pooling of process solution is discovered on the heap leach pad, immediate action must be taken to protect wildlife from exposure to the solution. - 2.1.3.5 The heap liner may not be punctured before heap closure and without written Department approval.
-At heap closure, the water quality from the heap must be evaluated based upon "rebound potential," an increase in cyanide concentration without further addition of cyanide, and may not be drained until projected rebounding concentrations meet WQS. - 2.1.3.6 The permittee must operate the WCHLF in conformance with the current Certificate of Approval to Operate a Dam issued by ADNR, Division of Mining, Land and Water, Dam Safety and Construction Unit.
+- 2.1.3 Walter Creek Valley Heap Leach Pad (WCHLF) The following conditions in section 2.1.3 apply to WCHLF. - 2.1.3.1 No more than 307 million tons of run-of-mine ore may be deposited in WCHLF. - 2.1.3.2 The overall leach solution flow rate is limited to no more than 20,000 gallons per minute (gpm). - 2.1.3.3 The heap leach pad must not discharge to the TSF. - 2.1.3.4 Surface, groundwater, heap process water, and any other water originating from the heap leach pad must meet the following requirements. - 2.1.3.4.1 All water shall be discharged to the Main Pit according to sections 2.7.1 and 2.7.2. - 2.1.3.4.2 Maintain a hydraulic head of no more than seven feet on the secondary liner in the LCRS sump. - 2.1.3.4.3 The LCRS flow rate through the primary liner into the secondary liner shall not exceed the design flow rate of 525 gpm or exhibit a statistically significant, according to 18 AAC 60.830(h), increase in the flow rate.
+If these conditions are exceeded, report according to section 2.4.2. - 2.1.3.4.4 If WAD cyanide concentration above 10 mg/L is detected in the heap's PCMS sumps, then all sump water must remain contained within heap leach system, the department must be notified within one working day of discovery according to section 2.5.3.1, and the frequency and location of monitoring in the underdrain system must be expanded as approved by the department.
+Limits as they apply to the underdrain monitoring system are specified in section 2.1.3.4.5. - 2.1.3.4.5 If WAD cyanide concentration above 0.2 mg/L is detected in the underdrain system, the permittee must notify the department within one working day of discovery.
+The permittee must then demonstrate to the department's satisfaction that all water identified in section 2.1.3 is directed to the TSF. - 2.1.3.4.6 Except as provided in section 2.1.3.4.5 and until closure of the TSF, any water identified in section 2.1.3 and discharged to the TSF must satisfy the conditions of sections 2.1.2.2 and 2.1.2.3.
+If either of those conditions is exceeded, report according to section 2.5.3.1. - 2.1.3.4.7 At closure of the TSF as indicated in section 2.7.3, all water draining from heap leach pad into the TSF must comply with the WQS. - 2.1.3.4.8 Ponding or pooling of process solution water on the heap leach pad is prohibited.
+If ponding or pooling of process solution is discovered on the heap leach pad, immediate action must be taken to protect wildlife from exposure to the solution. - 2.1.3.5 The heap liner may not be punctured before heap closure and without written department approval. - 2.1.3.6 The WCHLF must be operated as approved by the department in consultation with ADNR, Division of Mining, Land and Water, Dam Safety and Construction Unit.